No passwords, no registration, no paywalls, no popups, no AI

 2007

 Hello.
 My mother has brass railings outside her home.
 The railings are deep brown, very dark and brasso or home remedies do nothing.
-I bought a gallon of muriatic acid this on eBay or Amazon [affil links] (diluted).
+I bought a gallon of muriatic acid on eBay or Amazon [affil link] (diluted).
 I sprayed a part with water and brushed on some muriatic acid to see what would happen.
 The brown came off like magic however the brass "under" it seems raw and copper like.
 I want to wait and see what happens overnight however even if the railing part is fine, how do I get it to be shiny? or more "brass" like?
 I'd appreciate any help.
 I've looked into having them professionally re-done however the cost is way too high.
 Thanks so much!

 Maria Yanga